bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 where\ g_i = \frac{\partial loss}{\partial \widehat{y}}(y_i, f(x_i)) \ and\ h_i=\frac{\partial^2 loss}{\partial \widehat{y}^2}(y_i, f(x_i)).

+~ \\ ~ \\

 $$

 This simplified expression can be differentiated easily and after setting the derivative to 0, we can solve and obtain $$ o $$.
 It turns out that $$ o $$ is the following.

+{% marginfigure 'mf-1' 'assets/img/Figure 2.png' 'An illustration of the scenario given: We find a single best adjustment $$ o $$ which we can apply to any sample in our dataset to minimize overall loss.' %}

 $$

+~ \\ ~ \\

 o = \frac{\sum_{i = 1}^N g_i}{\sum_{i = 1}^N h_i + \lambda}

+~ \\ ~ \\

 $$

-Keep in mind that, now, given a model $$ f $$ and a set of samples, we can find a single adjustment $$ o $$ which can improve our model.
-Note that $$ o $$ can also be substituted back into the equation to compute the value of $$ Loss $$.
-The remaining of this section talks about how we can further improve (decrease the loss) by making the simple model more complex (growing the tree).
+Keep in mind that, now, given a model $$ f $$ and a set of samples, we can find a single adjustment $$ o $$ which best improves our model. <a id="note_1"></a>*Note that $$ o $$ can also be substituted back into the equation to compute the value of $$ Loss $$.* The remaining of this section talks about how we can further improve (decrease the loss) by increasing the complexity of our simple model (growing the tree).
 Here's the overall idea.

 >  By cleverly dividing the samples into subgroups and then finding $$ o $$ for each subgroup (using the method above), the performance of the model can be further improved (loss can be brought lower).

 The samples can be divided using split conditions.
 For example, if a split condition is *"feature x less than 10"*, samples whose feature x has value less than 10 will go into 1 subgroup and the rest, to the other group.
-Each subgroup can be further divided iteratively if necessary (like a decision tree). {% marginnote 'sn-six' 'The minimum loss for a subgroup can be computed by substituting optimal $$ o $$ into $$ Loss $$.'%} For each subgroup, its optimal $$ o $$ and loss can be solved using the above technique.
-The overall loss, $$ Loss $$, is the summation of the loss of each subgroup (leaves in the decision tree).
+Each subgroup can be further divided iteratively if necessary.
+These splits divide the original feature space into smaller subspaces and samples in each subspace form a subgroup.
+For each subgroup, its optimal $$ o $$ and loss{% sidenote 'sn-six' '<a href="#note_1">Remember</a> that the minimum loss for a subgroup can be computed by substituting optimal $$ o $$ back into $$ Loss $$.'%} can be solved using the above technique.
+The overall loss, $$ Loss $$, is the summation of the loss of each subgroup (leaves in the decision tree).{% marginfigure 'mf-2' 'assets/img/Figure 3.png' 'An illustration of the discussed concept: In this example, the features space is divided into 3 segments with splits $$ B < 2 $$ and $$ A < 2.5 $$.
+The optimal $$ o $$ for each subgroup is then computed using the discussed technique.' %}.

 At each group or subgroup, the decision of whether to split and if so, which split to use depends on whether a split can reduce the loss of that group and how much each split decreases loss.
-We choose the split which minimizes $$ Loss $$.
+We always choose the split which minimizes $$ Loss $$ and will not split if $$ Loss $$ cannot be decreased.

 Let's describe what's happening intuitively.
 The current model has different levels of errors in different parts of the feature space.
 It overpredicts for some samples, underpredicts for others and by varying magnitudes. *By segmenting the feature space such that the errors in each subgroup are similar, more specific and thus, better adjustments can be computed for each subgroup, enhancing overall model performance.*

 ### Overfitting

-To prevent model overfitting, the maximum height of trees are limited.
-This limits the number of subgroups (leaves) which can be formed.
-Also, the decrease in loss from a split must exceed a certain threshold for XGBoost to allow it.
-This is modelled into the $$ Loss $$ via an additional regualarization term, $$ \gamma T\ where\ T\ is\ the\ number\ of\ leaves $$ which was ommited earlier on to prevent confusion.
+To prevent *overfitting*, several measures are implemented.
+We discuss two important ones here.
+First, the maximum height of trees grown can be capped by the user.
+This helps in limitings the number of subgroups (leaves) which can be formed.
+Second, the decrease in loss from a split must exceed a certain threshold set by the user for XGBoost to allow it.
+This is modelled into the $$ Loss $$ via an additional regualarization term, $$ \gamma T\ where\ T\ is\ the\ number\ of\ leaves $$.
+This was ommited earlier on to prevent confusion.

 ## Optimizations